View MARY MCCARTHY's Obituary on Boston.com and share memories

 Mary met her husband of fifty-three years, Rev. Emmanuel Charles McCarthy, first during graduate school at Notre Dame and later at Boston College while she was in her PhD program and he was attending Boston College Law School.
 They were married on June 18, 1966 in Portsmouth, Iowa, and are the parents of thirteen children: Kristin, Michelle, Charles, Mary, Thomas, Bernadette, Tzipora, Erin, Joy, Timothy, Kateri, Teresia Benedicta and Ananda (deceased).
 They are also the grandparents of twenty-two grandchildren: Josiah, Isaiah, Elijah, Sophia, Tobiah, and Susanna Stessman, Mary Margaret, Jack, Paddy, Jimmy, Julia and Michael Reidy, Lazarus and Rose Lillian McCarthy, Sarah and Lily Tepe, Agnus Cai, Makayla and William McCarthy, Miriam and Lucia Einhorn.
 They have been gifted with a wonderful daughter-in-law, Lindsay McSharry, and blessed with seven fine sons-in-law: Jim Stessman, Sean Reidy, Doug Tepe, Shuang Cai, Eli McCarthy, Will Einhorn, and Nitin Mahadeo.

 On November 24, AD 2019, the Feast of Christ the King, Mary passes over from her earthly existence to her place in eternity at the heavenly Messianic Banquet of the Lamb.
 Funeral Service 10AM Friday, Nov.
-29, St. Edith Stein Parish Church, 625 East Main St. Brockton, MA.
+29, St. Edith Stein Parish Church, 71 East Main St., Brockton, MA.
 A video obituary can be found at http://marymargaretmccarthy.org or http://marymargaretmccarthy.life/

 Published in The Boston Globe on Nov.
 27, 2019